 Professor Erkko Autio FBA is Chair in Technology Venturing and Entrepreneurship at Imperial College London Business School.
-At the Innovation and Entrepreneurship Group, he directed the Diffusion of Innovation theme and Co-Investigator in the Digital City Exchange project.
-He is also a member of the Senate of Imperial College and serves in the Research Committee of ICBS.
+At the Innovation and Entrepreneurship Group, he directed the Diffusion of Innovation theme and was a Co-Investigator in the Digital City Exchange project.
+He also served at the Senate of Imperial College and in the Research Committee of ICBS.
 He was a founder of the Energy Business Laboratory of ICBS and directed ICBS Doctoral Programme for 7 years until 2015.

 Erkko's work has been cited over 40 000 times.
 His Google Scholar profile can be found here.

-Erkko is co-founder of the Global Entrepreneurship and Development Institute and co-author of the Global Entrepreneurship Index and the EU Regional Entrepreneurship Index.
-He is also a founding team member of the Global Entrepreneurship Monitor GEM initiative -- the World's largest ongoing research consortium in social sciences that has been running since 1997.
+Erkko was a co-founder of the Global Entrepreneurship and Development Institute and co-author of the Global Entrepreneurship Index and the EU Regional Entrepreneurship Index.
+He was also a founding team member of the Global Entrepreneurship Monitor GEM initiative -- the World's largest ongoing research consortium in social sciences that has been running since 1997.

-Erkko has conducted pioneering research in the areas of comparative entrepreneurship, international entrepreneurship, innovation ecosystems, and most recently in systems of entrepreneurship and entrepreneurial ecosystems.
-His research has been cited in hundreds of news media in over 80 countries (including The Economist, Financial Times, The Wall Street Journal, Forbes, Fortune, CNN, MSBNC, among others); in over 34 000 academic publications (Google Scholar), and his research has been recognised in the form of numerous best paper awards and similar recognitions.
-Professor Autio was recently recognised as one of the 50 most influential management scholars globally in terms of research impact (Aguinis et al, 2012).
+Erkko has conducted pioneering research in the areas of comparative entrepreneurship, international entrepreneurship, innovation ecosystems, entrepreneurial ecosystems, business model innovation, and digital transformation.
+His research has been cited in hundreds of news media in over 80 countries (including The Economist, Financial Times, The Wall Street Journal, Forbes, Fortune, CNN, MSBNC, among others); in over 40 000 academic publications (Google Scholar), and his research has been recognised in the form of numerous best paper awards and similar recognitions.
+He was recognised as one of the 50 most influential management scholars globally in terms of research impact (Aguinis et al, 2012).

-His current research interests are in entrepreneurship and entrepreneurship policy (notably, National and Regional Entrepreneurial Ecosystems), innovation ecosystems, innovation momentum strategies, business model innovation and innovation from Big Science.
+His current research interests are in entrepreneurship and entrepreneurship policy, entrepreneurial ecosystems, innovation ecosystems, entrepreneurial resilience, wicked acceleration, business model innovation and innovation from Big Science.

 Following his Doctorate at Helsinki University of Technology (HUT), he held a number of academic roles, including professor and director of the Institute of Strategy and International Business at HUT in 1999, Visiting Professor at CERN in 2001 and Professor at HEC Université de Lausanne in 2003, before taking up his current position at ICBS in 2006.